rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 gem "devise", "~> 4.7"
 ```

-The upper-end of the range is determined by the smallest level of the declared constraint.
+The upper end of the range is determined by the smallest level of the declared constraint.
 For example,

 * `"~> 4.7.1"` matches `">= 4.7.1", "< 4.8.0"`
 * `"~> 4.7"`   matches `">= 4.7.0", "< 5.0.0"`